markyoder/wasp_clone/wasphalite/README.md

 # HierarchiAL Input Template Expansion engine (HALITE)
 The HALITE engine is a data-driven input template expansion engine intended to facilitate application input or data generation.

 The supported constructs data constructs are provide by JSON and are Objects, Arrays, and Keyed values.
+For more about JSON syntax see www.json.org.

 The expression evaluation support scalar and vector variable reference and mathematical expression evaluations.

-TODO - add blurb about model-view-controller construct

 Template constructs available are:
 1. Static text - plain text to be emitted to the expanded result.
 Contains no attributes or expression evaluation.